erinvdoyle/instatrip/README.md

 # Project

-This website was created for Portfolio Project #3 (Python Essentials) for The Code Institute Full Stack Software Developer program.
+This program was created for Portfolio Project #3 (Python Essentials) for The Code Institute Full Stack Software Developer program.

 It is intended for adults (and young people with parental supervision) of all walks of life, based in Ireland and/or within reasonable travelling distance to Dublin airport-- people who would like to explore spontaneous European travel.
-This program is designed to inspire joy:  From the colorsto the playful tone, whether the user is landlocked or ready for takeoff, InstaTrip encourages them to imagine all the excitement and anticipation that accompanies planning a big trip.
-Use it as inspiration, use it for fun, or use it to plot the next great escape from the daily routine
+This program is designed to inspire joy:  From the colors to the playful tone, whether the user is landlocked or ready for takeoff, InstaTrip encourages them to imagine all the excitement and anticipation that accompanies planning a big trip.
+Use it as inspiration, use it for fun, or use it to plot the next great escape from the daily routine :sparkles:

 ## How to Use InstaTrip